cybertoothca/ember-cli-bootstrap3-popover/README.md

 1. Remove the reference to the `ember-cli-bootstrap3-popover` in your _other_ project's `package.json`.
 1. Run an `npm prune` from the root of your _other_ project's command line.

+# Deploying The Dummy Application

+1. Make sure your `~/.aws/credentials` file has a profile named _cybertooth_ with a valid key and secret:

+    \[cybertooth\]
+    aws_access_key_id = <KEY>
+    aws_secret_access_key = <SECRET>

+2. Deploy by invoking the following command: `ember deploy production`
+1. Confirm your changes are showing up in our S3 container: http://ember-cli-bootstrap3-popover.s3-website-us-west-2.amazonaws.com/